 - Easy to manage content using the built-in Dashboard.

-- Help in increasing productivity because of flexibility it offers to manage content.
+- Help in increasing productivity because of the flexibility it offers to manage content.

 - Require little or no programming knowledge.